All Episodes

 I don't think I've ever actually talked about it on TV or radio before.

-We killed uh Baghdadi, number one terrorist in the world.
+We killed Baghdadi, the number one terrorist in the world, after we called Signal Jackpot in the situation with the president.

-I want the phone numbers for the Mueller family, the Sotlaff family, the Cassick family, and the Foley family.
+He looks at me and the first thing he says is, Cash, I want the phone numbers for the Mueller family, the Sotloff family, the Kassich family, and the Foley family.

-That was Donald Trump's first instinct after taking out Baghdad.
+That was Donald Trump's first instinct after taking out Baghdadi.

-They were the so-called Beatles of the ISIS group.
+They were the so-called Beatles of the ISIS group, Kote and Shafiji Al-Sheikh.

-I just met with the Muellers and the thought loss in the uh this past weekend.
+I just met with the Muellers and Sotloffs this past weekend.

-According to my source, where they killed Solomon, maybe six people in total knew about the operation.
+According to my source, where they killed Solomani, maybe six people in total knew about the operation.

 They followed him and tracked him for two consecutive weeks.